Flimby

-Flimby is an English coastal village and former civil parish in the Allerdale district in Cumbria.
-It was historically in Cumberland.
-It currently forms part of the parish of Maryport and the Flimby ward of Allerdale Council.
-It is included in the Maryport South county division of Cumbria County Council.
-In 1951 the parish had a population of 2066.
+Flimby is a coastal village in Cumbria, England.
+Formerly a civil parish, it now forms part of the parish of Maryport within the district of Cumberland.
+Historically, the area was part of the county of Cumberland.
+The village lies on the Cumbrian Coast Line railway between Maryport and Workington.
+At the 2021 census, the parish had a population of 1,718.

 Governance

-The village is in the parliamentary constituency of Workington.
-In the December 2019 general election, the Tory candidate for Workington, Mark Jenkinson, overturned a 9.4 per cent Labour majority from the 2017 election to eject shadow environment secretary Sue Hayman by a margin of 4,136 votes.
-Until the December 2019 general election the Labour Party had won the seat in the constituency in every general election since 1979.
-The Conservative Party had previously only been elected once in Workington since World War II, at the 1976 by-election.
-Flimby historically has been a Labour-supporting area.
+The village is in the parliamentary constituency of Whitehaven and Workington.

 On 1 April 1974 the parish was abolished and merged with Maryport.
+At the 1951 census (one of the last before the abolition of the parish), Flimby had a population of 2066.

 Geography and flooding

 Flimby is located on Cumbria's coast between the towns of Maryport to the north and Workington to the south.

 It is drained by streams from nearby hillsides, some of which pass under the village in culverts.
-These have caused period flooding.
-However, woody debris dams, as a form of natural flood management, have been built in the Penny Gill forest by the West Cumbria Rivers Trust, as a way of storing water temporarily upstream and reducing what the culverts need to carry.
+These have caused periodic flooding.
+Woody debris dams, as a form of natural flood management, have been built in the Penny Gill forest by the West Cumbria Rivers Trust to hold back water upstream and reduce flows through the culverts.